ivanursul/ivanursul/articles/java/lists.md

 ### <a href="#operations-on-list" name="operations-on-list"><i class="fa fa-link anchor" aria-hidden="true"></i></a> Operations on List

-A List allows **add, remove, get and set** operations based on numerical positions of elements in List.
+A List allows add, remove, get and set operations based on numerical positions of elements in List.
 A List provides the following methods for these operations:

-* void add(int index, E element) - *Inserts the specified element at the specified position in this list*
+* void add(int index, E element) - Inserts the specified element at the specified position in this list
-* boolean	add(E e) - *Appends the specified element to the end of this list*
+* boolean add(E e) - Appends the specified element to the end of this list
-* boolean	addAll(int index, Collection<? extends E> c) - *Inserts all of the elements in the specified collection into this list at the specified position*
+* boolean addAll(int index, Collection<? extends E> c) - Inserts all of the elements in the specified collection into this list at the specified position
-* E	get(int index) - *Returns the element at the specified position in this list*
+* E get(int index) - Returns the element at the specified position in this list
-* E	remove(int index) - *Removes the element at the specified position in this list*
+* E remove(int index) - Removes the element at the specified position in this list
-* E	set(int index, E element) - *Replaces the element at the specified position in this list with the specified element*
+* E set(int index, E element) - Replaces the element at the specified position in this list with the specified element

 Bellow, you can find a few more methods, for further information feel free to check the <a href="https://docs.oracle.com/javase/9/docs/api/java/util/List.html">official website</a>:
-* void	clear() - *Removes all of the elements from this list*
+* void clear() - Removes all of the elements from this list
-* boolean	contains(Object o) - *Returns true if this list contains the specified element*
+* boolean contains(Object o) - Returns true if this list contains the specified element
-* int	size() - *Returns the number of elements in this list*
+* int size() - Returns the number of elements in this list
-* default void	sort(Comparator<? super E> c) - *Sorts this list according to the order induced by the specified Comparator*
+* default void sort(Comparator<? super E> c) - Sorts this list according to the order induced by the specified Comparator
-* int	indexOf(Object o) - *Returns the index of the first occurrence of the specified element in this list, or -1 if this list does not contain the element*
+* int indexOf(Object o) - Returns the index of the first occurrence of the specified element in this list, or -1 if this list does not contain the element

-**Example**
+Example:
 ```
         // Creating a list
         List<Integer> list1 = new ArrayList<Integer>();